Cameroonian troops enter Nigeria seeking separatists - defence agency

-ONITSHA, Nigeria (Reuters) - Cameroonian troops crossed into neighbouring Nigeria in pursuit of separatist rebels, a Nigerian state defence spokesman and a former community leader said on Wednesday.
+ONITSHA, Nigeria, Jan 31 (Reuters) - Cameroonian troops crossed into neighbouring Nigeria in pursuit of separatist rebels, a Nigerian state defence spokesman and a former community leader said on Wednesday.

 Cameroon has been fighting Anglophone separatists who have taken up arms over the past year in an attempt to create a nation which they call Ambazonia.
 The insurgency represents the gravest challenge yet to the 35-year rule of Cameroon’s President Paul Biya.